jessemiller/HamlPy/reference.md

 	<div id='Article_1' class='article entry visible'>Booyaka</div>

+You can also use more pythonic array structures in the dictionary, like so:

+    %div{'id':['Article','1'], 'class':['article','entry','visible']} Booyaka

 #### Implicit div elements

 Because divs are used so often, they are the default element.
 If you only define a class and/or id using . or # the %div will be implied.
 For example: